11 tips for finding European buyers on the European fresh fruit and vegetables market

 1. Search for buyers that best fit your business

 There are many different importers of fresh fruit and vegetables.
-Roughly speaking, however, you can distinguish between importers that are dominant in supplying large retailers on the one hand and specialised importers that are more focused on trade and wholesale on the other (see Table 1).
-The retail suppliers are fewer in numbers but have a dominant share in the sector, while specialised importers can offer you a sales channel for specific products such as organic, ethnic or exotic fruit and vegetables.
+You can roughly distinguish between large service providers and specialised importers.
+Service providers programme the contracted supply for large retail chains.
+Specialised importers are more focused on trade and wholesale on the spot market (see Table 1).
+There are fewer retail suppliers in numbers, but they have a dominant share in the sector.
+Specialised importers can offer you a sales channel for specific products such as organic, ethnic or exotic fruit and vegetables.
 Between these types of buyers there is usually a degree of overlap in products and services.

 Table 1: Type of buyers